liupfskygre/metagenomics-workshop-1/source/annotation/taxonomic_annotation.rst

 The results from the LCA algorithm are stored in $SAMPLE.taxonomy_path.txt and $SAMPLE.taxonomy_id.txt.

-**Question: What are some inherent weaknesses of this taxonomic annotation method.
+**Question: What are some inherent weaknesses of this taxonomic annotation method?
 What would you like to improve?**
+**What happens when a protein only has one hit?
+Is that as expected?**

 .. _DIAMOND: http://ab.inf.uni-tuebingen.de/software/diamond/
 .. _UniRef90: ftp://ftp.uniprot.org/pub/databases/uniprot/uniref/uniref90/README